Breakthrough Discovery: Gut-Brain Link to Stroke and Alzheimer’s

 These microorganisms produce various metabolites and neurotransmitters that can influence brain function and .

-Understanding the intricate relationship between the gut and the brain is essential for developing targeted interventions and for neurological disorders and improving overall health outcomes.
+Understanding the intricate relationship between the gut and the brain is essential for developing targeted interventions and therapies for neurological disorders and improving overall health outcomes.

 Gut Problems and Cognitive Decline: A Troubling Connection